Azure/azure-sdk-for-net/sdk/contentsafety/Azure.AI.ContentSafety/README.md

 az cognitiveservices account show --name "resource-name" --resource-group "resource-group-name" --query "properties.endpoint"
 ```

-#### Create a ContentSafetyClient with API key
+#### Create a ContentSafetyClient/BlocklistClient with API key

-- Step 1: Get the API key
+* Step 1: Get the API key

     The API key can be found in the [Azure Portal][azure_portal] or by running the following [Azure CLI][azure_cli_key_lookup] command: